Sales Strategy

 Step-by-step guide.
 Follow it to get results.

-What Makes a Discovery Meeting Effective?
+What Is a Discovery Meeting?

-A discovery meeting (or discovery call) is a structured conversation designed to uncover a prospect's challenges, goals, decision criteria, and buying timeline while simultaneously building trust and demonstrating expertise.
+A discovery meeting (or discovery call) is a structured conversation designed to uncover a prospect's challenges, goals, decision criteria, and buying timeline — while simultaneously building trust and demonstrating expertise.

 Why Most Discovery Calls Fail